 Step 2: Launch the software.

 After successfully installing the software, launch it.
-You should have a screen like the image below.
+You should have a screen like an image below.

 Step 3: Navigate to the tools tab.

-Step 4: Next, find and Click "Erasure Algorithm" from the Tools tab.
+Step 4: Next, find and Click the "Erasure Algorithm" from the Tools tab.